Project-KONDA/pattern-based-quality-analysis/README.md

 	2. Initialize submodule: "git submodule update --init"
 	3. Import the framework into the Eclipse Workspace via "Import.. > Existing Projects into Workspace"

+## Variant Definition

+The service [Constrainify]( www.gwdg.gitlab.de/aqinda/constrainify) utilizes QPM as backend for the quality analysis.
+The patterns are displayed in the UI as sentences with gaps.
+This variants are defined using JSON files.
+We provide a comprehensive [Guide for Variant Definition](readme_files/variant-definition.md), adapted to Constrainify.

 ## Tests

 Tests concerning the correctness of the translation of concrete patterns are contained in the package ```qualitypatternmodel.test```.
 The tests are splitted into translation tests, where all components are validated by system tests with artificial patterns, and evaluation tests, that contain patterns, that can be applied to real databases.
 Such tests are done for all supported database technologies, namely XML, RDF and Neo4j.

 ## Examples